elastisys/compliantkubernetes/CONTRIBUTING.md

 - Done today is better than perfect tomorrow.
 - Write for the project, not the company.
 - A picture is worth 1000 words.
 Use Graphviz, Terminal screenshots, or GIFs.
 Focus on the content, leave aesthetics for another day.
 Prefer PNG with a width of 1200px.
-- Perspective: Put yourself in the shoes of the user or administrator.
+- Perspective: Put yourself in the shoes of the application developer or administrator.
 What documentation would you like to read as a newcomer?
+    - We expect application developers to [understand the basics](docs/user-guide/understand-the-basics.md).
+    - We expect platform administrators to [understand the basics](docs/operator-manual/understand-the-basics.md).
 - Use "we" for the writer(s).
 Use "you" for the reader.
 - Write in [plain English](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html).
 - Ordering of ideas: Aim for the happy flow: How would a first-time user/administrator interact with the system?
 In what order would they do things?